 All these activities were already completed or planned to be completed by the end of the project.
 Only the integration of the Marketplace with the EGI web site could be slightly postponed since it was considered more convenient collecting some feedback from our customers before deploying it into production.

-Furthermore, according to the EGI IMS, a Service Design and Transition Package (SDTP) for the Marketplace was created in order to ensure proper evaluation, define the necessary pieces of information regarding the service design, delivery and transition planning.
-The SDTP also lists all the requirements the service has to satisfy in order to be moved into Beta (e.g. perform the service risks assessment, activate the support through EGI helpdesk, agree OLA/UA with the involved providers, etc.).
+Furthermore, a Service Design and Transition Package (SDTP) for the Marketplace was created in order to ensure proper evaluation, define the necessary pieces of information regarding the service design, delivery and transition planning.
+The SDTP is an instrument that supports a service provider when it is planning to extend its service portfolio and to implement a new service.
+It can be used to both propose and evaluate services, as well as to plan the design, development and deployment of services that the provider has decided to create.
+It also lists all the requirements the service has to satisfy in order to change phase, as moving from Alpha into Beta (e.g. perform the service risks assessment, activate the support through EGI helpdesk, agree OLA/UA with the involved providers, etc.).

 Many of the items covered by the plan have already been described in Section 5 “Marketplace as tool to automate EGI IMS processes”.
 In this section, details will be provided for the other points: